moorepants/dissertation/davisbicycle.rst

    experiments is incorrect or that my individual measurement of the handlebar moment of inertia is wrong (but that would mean that the sum of the handlebar, fork and wheel inertia has to be right!)...uh

+.. todo:: note that the bearing are under load when a rider is seated on the bicycle and that we didn't measure the friction under that loading.

 Rider Applied Torque
 ~~~~~~~~~~~~~~~~~~~~